TotalFreedom/TotalFreedomMod/CONTRIBUTING.md

-# Contributing to TotalFreedomMod #
+# Contributing to ImmaFreedomMod #
-TotalFreedomMod is a CraftBukkit server plugin designed primarily to support the [Official TotalFreedom Minecraft Server](http://totalfreedom.me/).
+ImmaFreedomMod is a CraftBukkit server plugin designed primarily to support the [Official ImmaFreedom Minecraft Server](http://totalfreedom.me/).
 However, it can be used in a variety of other configurations with minimal fuss.

 For those who wish to contribute, we encourage you to fork the repository and submit pull requests.
 Below you will find guidelines that explain this process in further detail.

 ## Quick Guide ##
-1. Create or find an issue on our [Issue Tracker](https://github.com/TotalFreedom/TotalFreedomMod/issues).
+1. Create or find an issue on our [Issue Tracker](https://github.com/ImmaFreedom-Dev/ImmaFreedomMod/issues).
-2. Does your change fits TotalFreedomMod's goals?
+2. Does your change fits ImmaFreedomMod's goals?
-3. Fork TotalFreedomMod if you haven't done so already.
+3. Fork ImmaFreedomMod if you haven't done so already.
 4. Make a branch dedicated to your change.
 5. Make your change.
 6. Commit your change according to the [committing guidelines](#committing-your-changes).